 The following topics will be covered:

-- evaluation of gun barrel design pressure curve (load analysis),
+- Evaluation of gun barrel design pressure curve and maximum safe pressure,

 Upgrade to a professional qualification

 Who should attendThe course is intended to provide engineers concerned with the design and development of large calibre gun systems with an understanding of the systems' technology employed and the discreet design of key components.
 The course would also benefit to those involved in requirements capture and procurement of large calibre weapon systems.

 Location and travel

 Cranfield Defence and Security (CDS) is a Cranfield School based at the Ministry of Defence establishment on the Oxfordshire/Wiltshire borders.